The Unknown character in Willy Wonka experience unmasked as teen actress

 “I was quite nervous but the actors were so so lovely and they took me under their wing.”

-She added that she was approached by the event organisers, the House of Illuminati, to play Wonka originally but was then cast as The Unkown on Saturday morning.
+She added that she was approached by the event organisers, the House of Illuminati, to play Wonka originally but was then cast as The Unknown on Saturday morning.

 “So I tried to imagine what a man living in the walls should be like.”